 But Yoshi did not waste his days in search of something that could not be regained.
 He dedicated himself instead to a new home, a new time, a new chance for him to offer up everything he had to those around him.
 And so, now prefect of this domicile, he sat down the younglings by the window to show them the ways, as he always did, time and time again.

 And oh, how they loved to sit by the windows, whenever they were left even the slightest bit open.

-A little sound from the window could ring out in their souls as though some missile had struck a nerve in their heart’s deepest caverns – followed by the plentiful rush of their own shouts, a pure response of the shared light within, natural and involuntary.
+A little sound from the outdoors could ring out in their souls as though some missile had struck a nerve in their heart’s deepest caverns – followed by the plentiful rush of their own thunder, a pure response of the shared light within, natural and involuntary.
+A bark.

-Yoshi understood that these were their own voices at their truest moments, and for this very reason he always gathered them in this very place before beginning his daily recitations.
+Yoshi understood that these sounds were their voices at their truest moments, and for this very reason he always gathered them in this specific place before beginning his daily recitations.

 Thus the day begins with sleep, he said.
 Sleep is the unknowable beforehand, the fountain at the source of every new morning, the mysterious potential within.

 All life sleeps, he said, even the humans.
 And although we may sometimes carry forward flashes of these events from the beforehand – a moment running through a forest, a second spent before devouring a morning’s bowl – ultimately we can never understand their meaning or significance, nor what they portend for the day ahead.